quat1024/hatchery/advent2022/README.md

 Its not cheating to go back and clean them up after !!

+## TODO

+Puzzle 16 is not solved at all

 ## run

 `cargo run --bin advent2022` should work (this project is in a workspace)